 2. Guided hypnosis and affirmations: I never imagined that these two things would play such a strong role in the birth of our daughter.
 But, in fact, they created a strong positive, inner support system.
 My wife listened to her Birth Class Hypnosis CDs daily (and I often did too).
 These really were like a deep relaxation escape in her day.
 Most importantly, they helped her re-create her vision of birth from what she saw as the most painful experience of her life, to an experience of joy.
 Maybe that sounds like some new agey voodoo or something.
 I was a doubter in lots of ways.
 But, for my wife, it really worked.
 Those guided hypnosis CDs, along with repeated affirmations, made my wife realize that she could birth without fear, without drugs, and as it turned out, without pain.

 The idea of using hypnosis, imagery and affirmations to reach positive outcomes, has actually changed our lives.
 Like the strong support and community from exterior sources, this strong inner support is often missing for people.
-We’re so into this notion that we created a free guided imagery mp3 to share with others.
-In fact, I’m now certified in hypnosis, and my wife will have her certification soon.

 Other Pain-Free Birth Tips